xmake-io/xmake/README.md

     add_packages("tbox", "libuv", "vcpkg::ffmpeg", "brew::pcre2/libpcre2-8", "openssl")
 ```

-In addition, we can also use the [xrepo](https://github.com/xmake-io/xrepo) command to quickly install dependent packages.
+In addition, we can also use the [xrepo](https://github.com/xmake-io/xrepo) command to quickly install dependencies.

 #### Qt QuickApp Program